Election (novel)

 Election is a 1998 novel by Tom Perrotta about a high school history teacher who attempts to sabotage a manipulative, ambitious girl's campaign to become school president.
-The novel was adapted into a film of the same title.
+The novel was adapted into a film of the same title directed by Alexander Payne.
 Shooting occurred in 1997, prior to publication, but the film was not released until 1999.

 Synopsis

 In 1992, amidst the U.S. Presidential Elections that year, students at Winwood High in suburban New Jersey are preparing to vote for their school president.
 Tracy Flick is unpopular with her peers, but is extremely ambitious and intelligent.
-A year prior to the election, she is groomed by Mr. Dexter, her yearbook supervisor, and they have a brief sexual relationship.
+A year prior to the election, she is groomed by Mr. Dexter, her yearbook supervisor, and he sexually exploits her.
 After Tracy tells her mother, her mother informs the school and consequently his career and marriage both end.
-One of Tracy's current teachers, James "Jim" McAllister (known as "Mr. M." to his students) learns that Tracy is taking part in the election.
+One of Tracy's current teachers, James "Jim" McAllister (known as "Mr. M." to his students), who was a friend of Mr. Dexter, learns that Tracy is taking part in the election.
 Feeling that Tracy needs to be taken down a notch, Mr. M prompts Paul Warren (a student of whom he approves) to run against her.
-In turn, Paul's outcast lesbian sister, Tammy, begins a reckless campaign to be school president in retaliation against her ex-girlfriend Lisa who is now dating Paul.
+In turn, Paul's outcast lesbian sister, Tammy, begins a reckless campaign to be school president in retaliation against her ex-girlfriend Lisa, who is now dating Paul.
 Mr. M ultimately loses his job as a teacher when it is found that he has sabotaged the election by pocketing Tracy's winning votes, falsely making Paul the winner of the presidency.
 Mr. M ends up working at a car dealership, while Tracy goes on to attend Georgetown University.